DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/3PL/DOCUMENTS/Picking list.md

 - Cancellation

 ## Inbound document
-Once the order has been picked, this information is sent back via the inbound **Picking list registration** document
+Once the order has been picked by the 3PL, the pick information is sent back via the inbound **Picking list registration** document.

 ## View staging table records
 To view the picking list staging records, go to **EDI > Documents > 3PL documents > Picking list**.